Home > Outdoor

 Ground Cloth (or Footprint)

-This is the one aftermarket item that you should seriously consider purchasing.
-A ground cloth serves as a buffer between the tent and the underlying rocks and roots.
-It saves wear and tear on the tent floor.
-Some brands will void their warranty on tents if a ground cloth is not used.
+This is the one necessary tent item usually sold aftermarket.
+If your tent doesn’t come with one, you should seriously consider purchasing one.
+A ground cloth serves as a buffer between the tent and the underlying rocks and roots, saving wear and tear on the tent floor.
+Some brands will void their warranty on tents if a footprint isn’t used with it.

 Pro tip: Don’t want to shell out for the brand-name drop cloth?
 DIY with a sheet of DuPont Tyvek from your local hardware store.
 Tarps can also be substituted in a pinch.